 The Elephant Valley Project, Sen Monorom

 If you are wanting to get up-close and personal to these gorgeous, friendly creatures, the Elephant Valley Project hosts daily visits for tourists.
-You can spend up to a full day interacting and learning of the daily life of the elephants residing here whilst shadowing them in their natural environment.
+You can spend up to a full day with the elephants residing here whilst shadowing them in their natural environment.

 Mekong Turtle Conservation Centre

 Located in Kratie, the Mekong Turtle Conversation Centre is the home to one of the world’s rarest and largest freshwater turtles, the Cantor Softshell turtle.
 Housing over 40 indoor tanks for the unusual looking species of reptile, the juvenile turtles are kept in the conservation centre for 10 months before being released into the Mekong River, their natural habitat.

 The centre was opened to protect and increase the endangered population of the Cantor Softshell species, as well as other Asian turtles that the facility looks after.
 Upon visiting the centre, you will not only be helping the conservation of Mekong turtles, but also the local villagers who help to preserve and protect the lives when the turtles are freed into the wild.

 The gibbon monkeys of Cambodia are one of the most attractive and popular must-see wildlife sights in the country.
 Swinging from tree to tree in the canopies, the acrobatic mammal rarely descends to the ground.
 Normally spotted in the rainforests of Cambodia, there are many opportunities to hike through the mountains to get a glimpse of the charismatic gibbon.